Becks Cottage Pie

 Many of us have them, bet you do too, those comforting dishes embraced in tradition, foods whose flavors or scents conjure up meaningful memories of holiday occasions, special times with family and friends.

-Sometimes recipes of special dishes eventually evolve in their story line and original title to even include the name of the person who prepares it like ‘Mom’s Turkey Stuffing,’ or ‘Nana’s Chocolate Cookies.’
+Sometimes recipes of special dishes eventually evolve within their story line to even include the name of the person who prepares it like ‘Mom’s Turkey Stuffing,’ or ‘Nana’s Chocolate Cookies.’
 Some favorites might even be named to honor the person who inspired the dish such as today’s “Becks Cottage Pie” where upon its recent preparation in my household landed its own definitive name as such.

 Technically, it was really Becks mother, Nicola, who inspired the dish, and I first prepared it after researching Cottage Pie like a dissertation, piecing together the desired ingredients combination whose early on intended loving outcome was meant to connect a comforting piece of Becks homeland in Wales to our American University Field Hockey Tailgates upon Becks arrival as a member of the team over five years ago now.